FDA Panel Gives Qualified Support To Claims For 'Safer' Smoking Device

 Users would insert a heatstick into a holder that has a blade that penetrates the middle of the tobacco wad.
 When the user presses a button, the blade heats the tobacco to temperatures only capable of producing an aerosol that contains nicotine, according to the company.

 The tobacco never gets hot enough to combust, according to Philip Morris.
-Burning tobacco produces far greater levels of potential toxins than just heating it, the company says.
+Burning tobacco produces far greater levels of potential toxic substances than just heating it, the company says.
 The devices stay on for six minutes or 14 puffs, whichever comes first, before shutting off automatically.

 Philip Morris hasn't said how much the device would cost in the United States.
 But in Japan, the device sells for about $80, and a pack of heatsticks costs about the same as a pack of cigarettes.

-The FDA advisory committee's recommendation Thursday pertains only the company's claims about the safety of the product.
+The FDA advisory committee's recommendation Thursday pertains only to the company's claims about the safety of the product.
 Philip Morris would still have to get the FDA to sign off on a separate application to actually sell the devices in the United States for the first time.

 The hearing comes after the FDA announced plans to eventually reduce the amount of nicotine in regular cigarettes in the hopes of weaning more Americans off cigarettes.
 As part of that effort, the FDA has said the agency hopes to offer more alternative sources of nicotine that would be safer than cigarettes.